tezktenr/EE225D-Audio-Visual-ASR/README.md

 ## Installing Project Dependencies

-> Note: The automated script only works with Linux System in general.
+> Note: The automated script only works with Linux Debian System in general.
 You would need to manually install dependencies on other OS.

 We provide a bash script "install_dependencies.sh", which should work on most Linux system, that helps to automate the process of installing dependencies.